autowarefoundation/autoware-documentation/docs/contributing/ai-contribution-policy.md

 - **Trim before submitting.** Iterate until the code, comments, commit messages, descriptions, documents and replies say only what the reader needs.
 - **Comments should state what the code cannot**: constraints, invariants and non-obvious reasoning.
 Delete comments that narrate the code or the generation process.
 - **Reviewers may reject generated noise**, in the spirit of the [Git project's rule](https://git-scm.com/docs/SubmittingPatches#ai): "anything that looks AI generated, that sounds overly formal or bloated, that looks like AI slop, that looks good on the surface but makes no sense [...]".

+### Keep a pull request small enough to review

+A pull request is a medium for human-to-human communication and consensus building, not only a way to deliver a change.
+Producing a large change used to be slow enough to limit itself; that limit is gone, while the cost of reading one is not.

+- **Keep each pull request to a size a human reviewer can understand, evaluate and discuss**, as the [rule on keeping a pull request small](pull-request-guidelines/index.md#keep-a-pull-request-small-advisory-non-automated) already asks, unless you have agreed with the maintainers of the affected repositories that there is no other way.
+- **Do not submit a large pull request simply because AI made it easy to produce.** Scope the work before you generate it, rather than opening whatever a single run produced.

 ### Do not mass-produce pull requests